bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Task dependency

 Tasks in the same stage run one by one for now.
 With gh-ost integration, we introduce task dependency.
 As mentioned above, the "cut-over" task depends on the "run" task.
 A task can only be running if all of its dependencies are finished.
-Tasks with no common dependencies can run in parallel.
+Tasks that are not blocked by dependencies can run in parallel.

 To store the dependency relationship, we can add a field in Task.